SrMoffat/Book-A-Meal/README.md

 Once all requirements are in place:

-1.Clone the repo into a folder of your choice: git clone `https://github.com/SrMoffat/Book-A-Meal/` 2.Navigate to the cloned folder `cd Book-A-Meal` 3.Create a virtual environment `virtualenv venv` 4.Activate the virtual environment you just created `source venv/bin/activate` 5.Install all dependencies into your virtual environment `pip install -r requirements.txt` 6.Confirm you have all packages installed `pip freeze` 7.Set environment variables for APP_SETTINGS `export APP_SETTINGS="development"` 8.Set the entry point for the app `export FLASK_APP="run.py"`
+1. Clone the repo into a folder of your choice: git clone `https://github.com/SrMoffat/Book-A-Meal/`
+2. Navigate to the cloned folder `cd Book-A-Meal`
+3. Create a virtual environment `virtualenv venv`
+4. Activate the virtual environment you just created `source venv/bin/activate`
+5. Install all dependencies into your virtual environment `pip install -r requirements.txt` 6.Confirm you have all packages installed `pip freeze` 7.Set environment variables for APP_SETTINGS `export APP_SETTINGS="development"` 8.Set the entry point for the app `export FLASK_APP="run.py"`